Trajectory Generation and Tracking Control for Aggressive Tail-Sitter Flights: Differential flatness in coordinated flight

 where the matrix derivative $\dot{\mathbf{N}}$ and $\dot{\mathbf{h}}$ are given in Appendix \ref{app_dNH_dt}.
 It is noted that the coefficient gradients $\partial^2 \mathbf c_z (\alpha,0) / \partial \alpha^2$ (hence $\partial^2 C_L(\alpha,0) / \partial \alpha^2$ and $\partial^2 C_D(\alpha,0) / \partial \alpha^2$) should be further provided.
 Then the control moment $\boldsymbol{\tau}$, is solved from (\ref{e_rotational_dyn}) as

 where the aerodynamic moments $\mathbf M_a$ is calculated from (\ref{e_aerodyn}) based on $\beta = 0$ and the $\alpha$ solved above.

+\begin{remark} Formally, the flatness functions are real-analysis by the classic definition.
+However, when deriving the flatness function of angle of attack $\alpha$, we cannot find its closed-form solution for a general aerodynamic model due to the extreme nonlinearity.
+Fortunately, we reduce this problem into a one-dimensional root-finding problem as shown in Fig. \ref{fig_solve_alpha}, that can be solved efficiently by numerical methods in real-time computation.
+Except $\alpha$, the remaining flatness functions are all given explicitly. \end{remark}

-\begin{remark} In the aerodynamic model (\ref{e_aero_force}) and the differential flatness derivation above, we assumed that the aerodynamic force $\mathbf f_a$ depends only on the vehicle states (i.e., air velocity).
-This is generally true for quadrotor tail-sitter VTOL UAVs where no extra flaps are used.
-For tail-sitter UAVs whose moment $\boldsymbol{\tau}$ is produced by flaps at the trailing edge of wings, such as the twin-rotor tail-sitter UAV in \cite{tal2022global}, the flaps deflection would also change the aerodynamic force $\mathbf f_a$, which introduces a coupling effect between $\mathbf f_a$ and the moment $\boldsymbol{\tau}$.
-This issue could be overcome by a strategy similar to \cite{tal2022global}, which assumes that the flap deflection at each control step is small, so that the aerodynamic force variation caused by each-step flap deflection is negligible.
-As a result, the aerodynamic force $\mathbf f_a$ can be evaluated at the last flap angle and then used to solve $\boldsymbol{\omega}$ and $\boldsymbol{\tau}$ as detailed above. \end{remark}
+\begin{remark} In the aerodynamic model (\ref{e_aero_force}) and the differential flatness derivation above, we assumed that the aerodynamic force $\mathbf f_a$ depends only on the vehicle states (i.e., airspeed and attitude) but not the control inputs (i.e., moment $\boldsymbol{\tau}$ and thrust $a_T$).
+This is generally true for quadrotor tail-sitter VTOL UAVs where no extra flaps are used and the propellers are distant from wing hence the wing aerodynamic force $\mathbf f_a$ not depending on the propeller airflow.
+For tail-sitter UAVs whose moment $\boldsymbol{\tau}$ is produced by flaps at the trailing edge of wings, such as the twin-rotor tail-sitter UAV in \cite{tal2022global}, the flaps deflection and propeller airflow would change the aerodynamic force $\mathbf f_a$, causing the aerodynamic force $\mathbf f_a$ to depend on the control inputs and preventing the solving of (\ref{e_solve_alpha}).
+This issue could be overcome practically by a strategy similar to \cite{tal2022global}, which assumes very small changes of control inputs (i.e., flap deflections and propeller thrust) at each step, so that aerodynamic force $\mathbf f_a$ can be evaluated at the last flap angle and propeller thrust, and then used to solve $\boldsymbol{\omega}$ and $\boldsymbol{\tau}$ as detailed above.